Updated for 2017.

 The stories are true.
-Racial profiling happens at the border of US and Canada and in Canadian cities, according to these reports from the Toronto Star.
+Racial profiling happens at the border of US and Canada and in Canadian cities.
 It might not be right, but it keeps happening, so prepare for it.
 Try to tailor your appearance a little to appease border guards trained to use your ethnicity to gauge how much of a security risk you might pose.
 Avoid traditional dress (unless your tradition happens to be WASP office worker).
 Avoid outward displays of non-Christian religious affiliation – hide your Koran.
 Even if your ethnic background doesn’t make you seem likely to fit a “terrorist” profile, think about the impression you’re making.
 Maybe you don’t have to pull out the formalwear, but would it hurt to leave the anti-American t-shirt or the tie-dyed headband in the luggage until you get through the checkpoint?
 Border guards need to choose who to search based on some visual cues, and your scraggly beard and that dreamcatcher hanging from the rear-view mirror is sending the wrong message.
 The right message is “I am law-abiding and I recognize your authority,” and even if that isn’t the whole truth, it’s what you want these guys to think.
 The border is one of the least fruitful places on earth to rebel.
 Button up and play the part.

 Don’t act surprised if you get hassled on the way into America wearing this, Osama.